vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 there were various additional hands-on item to address along with the software updates and by the time I was done with those, scheduling considerations meant I didn't have time for exercise.

+## 2025-10-30: skipped all exercises

+On Thursday 2025-10-30, I skipped all exercises.
+The reason is that I wanted to start potatoes prep early in the morning in order to benefit from it for my first meal and also do laundry later in the afternoon.
+I had a couple of meetings in the morning and early afternoon, so I didn't have the flexibility to squeeze in exercise if I wanted to be on the computer and active for my meetings.